What to do before the Annual Conference

 What to do after the Conference

 - Fill out the evaluation that will be in your email or in the mobile app at the conclusion of the conference.
-The location of evaluation desk during Conference is TBA.
+The location of evaluation desk during Conference is in the Phoenix Convention Center (North Building, 1st Floor Lobby).
 Presenters can pick up session evaluations here.

 - Visit the NACADA website to download session handouts.
 Presenters are asked to submit their handouts to the Executive Office within 10 days following the conference.
 You may find the handouts to a session that you wanted to attend but missed.